-- Jaish-e-Mohammed (JEM, Army of Mohammed).
+Jaish-e-Mohammed (JEM, Army of Mohammed).
 This is a more radical splinter group of the HUM formed by Masood Azhar (see above) in February 2000.
-The group is analyzed in a section of Patterns 2000 but it is not named as an FTO.
-The group, which attracted a large percentage (up to 75%) of HUM fighters who defected to it when it was formed, is politically aligned with bin Ladin, the Taliban, and the pro-Taliban Islamic Scholars Society (Jamiat-i Ulema-i Islam) party of Pakistan.
-It probably receives some funds from bin Ladin, according to Patterns 2000. - Lashkar-e-Tayyiba (Army of the Righteous) is analyzed separately in Patterns 2000 as "one of the three largest and best trained groups fighting in Kashmir against India."
-Led by Professor Hafiz Mohammed Saeed and operating through a missionary organization known as the MDI (Center for Islamic Call and Guidance), its fighters are Pakistanis from religious schools throughout Pakistan, as well as Arab volunteers for the Kashmir "jihad." - A few other Kashmir-related groups are mentioned in press reports or in Patterns 2000, but they are not analyzed separately in the report or discussed in depth.
-One is the Harakat-ul Jihad Islami (Islamic Jihad Movement), many of whose fighters defected to the Jaish-e-Mohammed when it was formed.
-Another group, Lashkar-e-Jhangvi, has called for attacks on the United States and declared itself an ally of bin Ladin.
-The Hizb-ul Mujahedin (Mujahedin Party) is an older, more established, and somewhat more moderate group with few apparent links to bin Ladin or to Arab volunteers for the Kashmir struggle.
+The group, which attracted a large percentage (up to 75%) of HUM fighters who defected to it when it was formed, is politically aligned with Al Qaeda, the Taliban, and the pro-Taliban Islamic Scholars Society (Jamiat-i Ulema-i Islam) party of Pakistan.
+It probably receives some funds from Al Qaeda, according to Patterns 2000.
+On December 25, 2001, Pakistan detained Masood Azhar, a partial response to Indian demands on Pakistan to curb Kashmir-related terrorism following the December 13 attack on India's parliament building.

+- Lashkar-e-Tayyiba (Army of the Righteous) is described by Patterns 2000 as "one of the three largest and best trained groups fighting in Kashmir against India."
+Led by Professor Hafiz Mohammed Saeed and operating through a missionary organization known as the MDI (Center for Islamic Call and Guidance), its fighters are Pakistanis from religious schools throughout Pakistan, as well as Arab volunteers for the Kashmir "jihad."
+Pakistan detained Saeed in late December 2001 following the attack on India's parliament building. - A few other Kashmir-related groups are mentioned in press reports or in Patterns 2000, but they are not analyzed separately in the report or discussed in depth.
+One is the Harakat-ul Jihad Islami (Islamic Jihad Movement), many of whose fighters defected to the Jaishe-Mohammed when it was formed.
+Another group, Lashkar-e-Jhangvi, has called for attacks on the United States and declared itself an ally of bin Laden.
+The Hizb-ul Mujahedin (Mujahedin Party) is an older, more established, and somewhat more moderate group with few apparent links to bin Laden or to Arab volunteers for the Kashmir struggle.